 (1.5) This course explores the mix of organizational practices and people issues that can be the basis of sustainable competitive advantage in the contemporary global business environment.
 Topics covered include cross-cultural issues in managing people; traditional and emerging models of organizations; organizational culture; leadership; employee skills and motivation; reward systems; and change management.
-Required core course in the MBA-GM Program.
-Prerequisites: None
+This course is a required core course in the MBA-GM Program and not available to MA/MS students.